Skip to content

 Vocabulary

-In this activity students are provided with two stacks of cause/effect cards.
-Students take turns matching cause and effect sentence cards.
+In this activity students are presented with picture cards and sentence cards.
+Students take turns matching the corresponding picture cards with sentence strips.

 Grade Level(s)